-AP-55 Affordable Housing - 91.220(g)
+AP-55 Affordable Housing - 91.220(g) Introduction

 The City of Fayetteville's current population is 210,468, having seen a 17% increase in population between 2000 and 2011, a 19% increase in the total number of households, as well as a 22% increase in the median household income.
-However, despite significant growth in median household income over the last decade, low to moderate-income households continue to experience housing problems largely associated with cost burden.
+However, despite significant growth in median household income over the last decade, low to moderate-income households continue to experience housing problems largely associated with being cost burden.
 Households considered to have a housing problem are those without a complete kitchen or bathroom, contain more than one person per room and/or pay more than 30% of their income to cover housing expenses.
-Of the total number of households in Fayetteville, 36.57% currently have at least one of the four most common housing problems, with housing cost burden greater than 30% of AMI being the most common issue for concern.
-Those families currently renting their homes and those with small-related households experience this problem more frequently than others.
+Of the total number of households in Fayetteville, nearly 40% currently have at least one of these major identified housing problems; with being cost burden with housing costs greater than 30% of a family's AMI being the most common issue for concern.
+Housing problems are greatest amongst larger families purchasing or renting a single family home.

 Low wages remain to be a major barrier to affordable housing in Fayetteville and Cumberland County with many who are employed not earning a living wage, also in despite of significant growth in median household income over the last decade.
-The City of Fayetteville as a whole, with 72,290 households, had 36.64% of the population reporting no income or a financial burden of 30% or more their income.
+The City of Fayetteville as a whole, with 72,290 households, had 36.64% of the population reporting no income or a financial housing burden of 30% or more their income.